My Two-Tone Single Action Sixgun; Ruger’s Flattop Blackhawk 44 Special

 I’m still testing loads and experimenting, sometimes working with loads that are higher pressure than the SAAMI MAP of 15,500 psi, since my gun can handle up to 25,000 psi.
 However, I much prefer the lighter recoil of standard pressure loads for daily usage.

 One of the things you might think, is, this guy is nuts for carrying a single action revolver daily.
 You wouldn’t be far off either.
-But beside that point, I had been carrying one of various semi-autos, but always found myself taking my single actions to the range and really neglecting the others.
+But beside that point, I had previously been carrying one of various semi-autos, but always found myself shooting my single actions at the range and neglecting the others.
 I am also intimately familiar with and extremely comfortable with single actions.
 They are so natural to me that they are like an extension of my own body.
 So, why fight it?
-Why force myself to practice with a gun I didn’t love.
+Why force myself to practice with a gun I don’t love?
 And don’t get me wrong, I like them all, Glocks, 1911s, Lugers, Smith and Wesson double actions, but I always have found myself gravitating towards the single actions.
 When I shoot for fun, it’s a Ruger Single Six, and when I hunt with a handgun, it is with a Blackhawk.
 So, I finally ordered a good holster and just started carrying my favorite type of gun all the time.

 That holster is a Simply Rugged Sourdough Pancake by Rob Leahy.
 Mine is in Oxblood color with border stamping and optional inside the waistband tabs.
 I thought I had it made when I carried a 1911 in a Richie Hide-A-Way IWB holster, and at the time, that was the most comfortable combo I had tried.
 But the Sourdough Pancake holster beats that, and it beats everything else I tried before that.
 Both inside and outside the waistband, it is the most comfortable rig I’ve ever strapped on.
 Not to mention, it looks darn nice too.

-So, that’s it; It’s thanks to John Taffin’s article and to Rob Leahy’s holsters that I both love and carry a two-tone single action sixgun.
+So, that’s it.
+Thanks to John Taffin’s influence and to Rob Leahy’s fine gunleather, I both love and carry a two-tone single action sixgun.